 Dylan Neal was born in Richmond Hill, Ontario, Canada.
 Shortly thereafter, his family moved to Oakville, just west of Toronto, where he spent the remainder of his childhood.
 As a young student, he attended the prep school Appleby College, where he was introduced to the game of squash.
 Neal quickly fell in love with the sport and was soon playing for Canada at an international level.
 Towards the end of his teenage years, after many years of traveling across North America on the amateur squash circuit, Neal decided a professional squash career was not for him.

 By this time, Neal was attending Blakelock High School, where he was enrolled in the drama program.
 At the urging of his drama teacher, Neal signed with a Toronto talent agent and began auditioning professionally.
-It didn’t take long for Neal to realize this was the direction his career would take.
-In 1992, he moved to Los Angeles where his career quickly took off.
+It didn’t take long for him to realize this was the direction his career would take and in 1992, he moved to Los Angeles where his acting dreams quickly became realized.

-When not on set, Neal is busy teaching acting in both Vancouver and Los Angeles where he has a growing client list.
-In his down time, Neal enjoys spending as much time as he can with his family and friends.
+When not on set, Neal enjoys spending as much time as he can with his family and friends.
 On occasion, he can also be spotted in his workshop, where Neal, an avid wood worker, has for years recreated 18th and 19th century period furniture.